ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 As depicted in Figure 5 above, the accepted Entity identity credentials, or other credentials from Identity providers, that are  presented by a BPI participant need to be verified by the BPI against the issuing providers.
 Once validated, credentials are stored in the BPI.

-[OpenId Connect Identity Provider](https://openid.net/developers/specs/) is an example for a federated identity provider Provider and a DID or Verifiable Credentials Registry which is typically build using a CCSM as an example of a decentralized identity provider.
+[OpenId Connect Identity Provider](https://openid.net/developers/specs/) is an example for a federated identity provider and a DID or Verifiable Credentials Registry which is typically build using a CCSM as an example of a decentralized identity provider.

 For a BPI to achieve these objectives, the following requirements need to be met: